Enrich the Mind: Treat-Dispensing Toys

 Remember, dogs are scavengers by nature and puzzle toys are a great way to give them mental exercise.
 A few of our favorites are listed below.
-You can find them at shop.wihumane.org or any of our three retail locations in Milwaukee, Saukville or Racine.
+You can find them at shop.wihumane.org or any of our five retail locations in Milwaukee, Saukville, Racine, Sturgeon Bay, and Green Bay.

 Kongs are made of a flexible material and are one of the favorite toys of dogs at the Wisconsin Humane Society.
 Made of a soft, yet durable rubber, and available in several varieties, Kong toys are designed to hold food or treats that your dog must ‘dig’ out over time.